MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 This clause finds the key *@email* in the *Email* column of the *Email* list and checks if the value in the *Status* column is *Risky*.
 If it is, the transaction is rejected.

-If the key is not found in the list, by default, *Unknown* is returned.
+If the key is not found in the list, by default, Fraud protection returns  *Unknown*.

 You can also specify your own default value as a fifth parameter.
 For more information, see [list operators](fpl-lang-ref.md#list-operators).